s-r-e-e-r-a-j/IpShifter/README.md

 [+] Enter interval (seconds) between IP changes [default: 60]: 120 [+] Enter number of IP change (0 for infinite): 5
 ```
-This will change the IP address every 120 seconds and will stop after 5 rotations.
-If you enter`0`for infinite rotations, the tool will continue running indefinitely.
+This will change the IP address every 120 seconds and will stop after 5 IP Address Change.
+If you enter`0`for infinite IP Address Change, the tool will continue running indefinitely.

 ## Stopping the Tool
 To stop the tool after starting it, simply press`Ctrl+C` in the terminal.
 If you are running the script with infinite rotations, this will halt the execution.